 No budget is too small

-Whether or not I’m interested in taking on a job has less to do with budget than you might expect.
-Profitability is always important, but $500 jobs can be profitable, and $50,000 jobs aren’t guaranteed to be profitable, either.
-From my perspective, it has more to do with making sure the job hits its targets efficiently.
+Whether or not I can take on a job has less to do with budget than you might expect.
+Profitability is always important, but $500 jobs can be profitable and $50,000 jobs can be money-losing fiascos.

 - I’ll underestimate.
 This seems great except we would run out of money before we accomplished everything you need your site to do.
-Then I either work for free (that would be a poor strategy on my part) or I look like I low-balled you to lock you into something I knew would be more expensive (also not going to happen).
+Then I either work for free (that would be a poor strategy on my part) or I look like I low-balled you to lock you into something I knew would be more expensive (also not a winning long-term strategy for me).

 - I’ll overestimate.
-This makes me look arrogant, clueless, or both.
+This makes me look arrogant or clueless (or both).
 I like to think I’m neither, but if I overestimate you’ll probably just walk away and hire someone who enjoys playing budget-guessing games more than I do.

-- I’ll nail it.
-This never happens.
-How can it?
+- I’ll nail it (this is highly unlikely).
 For some businesses, spending $500 is an investment that gets made very carefully; for others, $50,000 gets spent casually.
 It all depends on business goals, the owner’s approach to their business, and what they feel the opportunities might be.
 You know these things.
 I don’t.
 You set the budget.